kyouryuukunn/renpy-ActionEditor3/README.md

  * Skipping animations may not work when those include the tags which are already shown and have loop animations.
    When using functions other than camera_blur, these may cause malfunction after skip.
+ * ActionEditor supports ScaleMatrix, OffsetMatrix, RotateMatrix and ignores other matrixtransforms.
+ * ActionEditor supports InvertMatrix, ContrastMatrix, SaturationMatrix, BrightnessMatrix, HueMatrix and ignores other matrixcolors.

  How to add desired properties to the editor.